gabstopper/ansible-stonesoft/docs/modules/l3fw_cluster_module.rst

 --------

 * Firewall clusters can be created with up to 16 nodes per cluster.
 For each cluster_node specified, this will define a unique cluster member.
+Modifications can be made to existing interfaces, interfaces can be added, VLANs can be added and removed.
+By default if the interface is not defined in the YAML, it will be deleted.
+VLANs can be removed or added however if a vlan ID needs to change, you must delete the old and recreate the new VLAN definition.
+In addition, it is not possible to modify interfaces that have multiple IP addresses defined.